agoldst/litdata-vagrant/README.md

 https://github.com/leondutoit/shiny-server-on-ubuntu

-Thanks to Joe Cheng, Yihui Xie, and Jeff Allen for resolving problem with language locales (and all the other RStudio/Shiny stuff, evidently).
+Thanks to Joe Cheng, Yihui Xie, and Jeff Allen for resolving problem with language locales and upstart delays on virtual machines; and all the other RStudio/Shiny stuff, evidently.

 Why
 ---